gamemanual0/gm0/source/docs/software/getting-started/options-for-programming.rst

 Kotlin
 ~~~~~~

-Kotlin is a relatively new and rapidly growing programming language from Jetbrains, the creator of the IntelliJ IDE, which Android Studio is based off.
-Kotlin was made to be completely compatible with Java but be easier to work with.
-Google recently announced it as an official Android language, then announced they are going "Kotlin first" but still keeping Java support.
+Kotlin is a relatively new and rapidly growing programming language from JetBrains, the creator of the IntelliJ IDE, which Android Studio is based on.
+Kotlin was made to be completely compatible with Java, while being easier to work with and supporting more modern language features.
+Google now considers it the primary language for Android application development, but Java is still supported.

 Advantages
 """"""""""